CCI-MOC/ORE/README.md

 Workflow for testing changes to Openstack source code:
 1. Specify your custom git repo in local.conf as indicated above
 2. Install DevStack `./stack.sh`
-3. Make changes to your
+3. Make changes to your openstack source code in the repo
 4. `git pull` changes into the directory on DevStack machine
 5. Restart DevStack: `./unstack.sh` and `./stack.sh`